FZZT: Marvel Cinematic Universe tie-ins

 The alien helmet that is carrying the virus in the episode belonged to a Chitauri, the alien race that fought for Loki in Marvel's The Avengers.

 Release

 Broadcast

 "FZZT" was first aired in the United States on ABC on November 5, 2013.
 It was aired alongside the US broadcast in Canada on CTV, while it was first aired in the United Kingdom on Channel 4 on November 8, 2013.
 It premiered on the Seven Network in Australia on November 15, 2013.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.'s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
+On March 16, 2022, the episode became available for streaming on Disney+.

 Reception

 Ratings

 In the United States the episode received a 2.5/7 percent share among adults between the ages of 18 and 49, meaning that it was seen by 2.5 percent of all households, and 7 percent of all of those watching television at the time of the broadcast.
 It was watched by 7.15 million viewers.
 The Canadian broadcast gained 1.60 million viewers, the third highest for that day and the twelfth highest for the week.
 The United Kingdom premiere had 2.23 million viewers and in Australia, the premiere had 1.5 million viewers, including 0.7 million timeshifted viewers.
 Within a week of its release, the episode was watched by 10.93 million U.S. viewers, above the season average of 8.31.